modolabs/Kurogo-Mobile-Web/doc/mw/configuration.rst

 ------
 * *ACTIVE_THEME* - This is set to the active theme.
 It should be a valid folder inside the *SITE_DIR/themes* directory.
-* *TABLET_ENABLED* - If set to 0 then the tablet devices will receive the compliant page type templates.
+* *TABLET_ENABLED* - If set to 0 then tablet devices will receive the compliant page type templates.
+* *TOUCH_ENABLED* - If set to 0 then touch devices will receive the basic page type templates.

 .. _url-rewriting:

 ----------------------------------